suszig/azure-docs.pl-pl/articles/virtual-machines/linux/sizes-hpc.md

 [!INCLUDE [virtual-machines-common-a8-a9-a10-a11-specs](../../../includes/virtual-machines-common-a8-a9-a10-a11-specs.md)]

-## <a name="rdma-capable-instances"></a>Z funkcją RDMA wystąpień
-Podzbiór wystąpień obliczeniowych (H16r, H16mr NC24r, A8 i A9) funkcji interfejsu sieciowego dla zdalnego pamięci bezpośredniego dostępu (do pamięci RDMA) łączności.
-Ten interfejs jest oprócz interfejsu standardowe sieć platformy Azure, dostępne dla innych rozmiarów maszyn wirtualnych.

-Ten interfejs umożliwia wystąpienia z funkcją RDMA do komunikacji za pośrednictwem sieci InfiniBand, działających z rozdzielczością stawki FDR H16r, H16mr i NC24r maszyn wirtualnych i szybkości QDR A8 i A9 maszyn wirtualnych.
-Tych funkcji RDMA może zwiększyć skalowalność i wydajność aplikacji komunikat interfejsu (Passing Interface) do uruchamiania Intel MPI 5.x tylko.
-Nowsze wersje (2017, 2018) Intel MPI biblioteki środowiska uruchomieniowego nie są zgodne ze sterownikami Azure RDMA.

-Wdrażanie maszyn wirtualnych z funkcją RDMA w tym samym zestawie dostępności (przy użyciu modelu wdrażania usługi Azure Resource Manager) lub samej usługi w chmurze (przy użyciu klasycznego modelu wdrażania).
-Postępuj zgodnie z dodatkowymi wymaganiami dotyczącymi maszyn wirtualnych systemu Linux z funkcją RDMA do uzyskania dostępu do sieci Azure RDMA.
+### <a name="mpi"></a>MPI

+Obsługiwane są tylko wersje 5.x Intel MPI.
+Nowsze wersje (2017, 2018) Intel MPI biblioteki środowiska uruchomieniowego nie są zgodne z sterowniki RDMA systemu Linux platformy Azure.

 ### <a name="distributions"></a>Dystrybucje